 b.
 Credit that was earned more than eight years prior to the award of the degree

-Exceptions to this provision may be granted for courses over eight-years old based on evidence provided by the student that demonstrates currency in the content of the course, and on the recommendation of the graduate program director for the degree sought, and with the approval of the dean of The Graduate School.
+Exceptions to this provision may be granted for courses over eight-years old based on evidence provided by the student that demonstrates currency in the content of the course, and on the recommendation of the graduate program director for the degree sought, and with the approval of the associate vice provost for The Graduate School.

 5. No more than nine credits earned from a dual-listed graduate course may be applied toward the graduate degree.